TheerapakG/vocaloid5tools/README.md

+# vocaloid5tools
+this repository is collection of scripts that can be use to read, extract, repackage and interact in the other way with VOCALOID5 .vpr file

 # repackagevpr
 script to add the VOCALOID5 json file readable by the VOCALOID5 program into new .vpr file with appropriate information required by the VOCALOID5 program